robmasocco/AOS-TAG/README.md

 Each stub is properly documented in the header.
 For completeness, such documentation is also reported here:

 - **_int tag_get(int key, int command, int permission)_:** Opens a new instance of the service, or reopens an existing one.
 Instances can be shared or not, depending on the value of *key*.
 An instance can be created or reopened, depending on the value of *cmd*.
-With *perm*, it is possible to specify whether permission checks should be peformed to limit access to threads executing on behalf of the same user that created the instance.
+With *perm*, it is possible to specify whether permission checks should be performed to limit access to threads executing on behalf of the same user that created the instance.
 Use the _TAG\_*_ flags for command and permission.
 Returns a valid tag descriptor, or -1 and *errno* will be set to indicate an error among:

     - EINVAL: Invalid input arguments.
     - EINTR: Interrupted by signal.